 The complaints are regarded as indicators of a larger problem because many passengers may not realize they can file complaints with the Transportation Department, which regulates airlines.

-At the same time that complaints were increasing, airlines were doing a better job of getting passengers to their destinations on time.
+At the same time complaints were increasing, airlines were doing a better job of getting passengers to their destinations on time.

 The industry average for on-time arrival rates was 81.8 percent of flights, compared with 80 percent in 2011.
 Hawaiian Airlines had the best on-time performance record, 93.4 percent in 2012.
 ExpressJet and American Airlines had the worst records with only 76.9 percent of their planes arriving on time last year.